 3. The Kinesthetic/Tactile person: In order to really get something and understand it, you need to get busy with it.
 Do something with your hands.
 Or pay attention to a sensation in your body.
 This is easier for you to access than other stimuli such as visuals or sounds.
 If that’s you - you are a tactile person.

-What's YOUR method of learning a song?
+What's YOUR method of studying a song?

 So let’s take a look at the different methods.
 Eventually, I recommend doing all the methods, but you can lead with the most effective one for you: